-I believe that whistleblowers Edward Snowden and Bradley Manning will be treated more kindly by history than pretty much any political leader today.
-I hope that the recent revelations will shake things up and bring our society back to a more democratic open space.
+I believe that whistleblowers Edward Snowden and Chelsea Manning will be treated more kindly by history than pretty much any political leader today.
+I hope that the recent revelations will shake things up and bring our society away from Big Brother and back to a more democratic open space.

 As huge as the news of a the potential decline of American democracy might be, it can’t be talked about separately from other extreme developments today such as globalization, environmental decay, and economic instability.
 The fact is that we have many difficult lessons to learn before we can truly become civilized as a human race.
 I have zero doubt that future historians will look back at this time as being highly barbaric, even as many amazing and positive developments are also coming into being.
 This is something I’ll be talking more in future posts Meanwhile, I am re-posting a video by Thievery Corporation featuring Mr. Lif, the title track from the Culture of Fear album released two years ago this month.
 It seems especially relevant today.

 Editorial: All this snooping is legal, and that’s the problem (ocregister.com)